(We have also published a Simple Data Conversion Tutorial.)

 That's our business! |

 The type of tape does not always indicate the physical recording format, and therefore the drive you need.
-For example, a DLT IV tape is used in DLT 4000, 7000, and 8000 drives, and they all write different numbers of tracks and densities.
+For example, a DLT IV tape is used in DLT 4000, 7000, and 8000 drives, and in Benchmark DLT-1 and VS-80 drives, and they all write different numbers of tracks and densities.
 Likewise, an 8mm 112M tape could be written in 8200 format without compression, 8200C compressed format, 8500 uncompressed format, or 8505 compressed format.
 You simply can't tell by the type of tape what the recording format is.
 This is true of many tapes.

 In some cases, such as IBM mainframe tapes, the tape format is dictated by the file type.
 A file with fixed-length records will dictate a fixed-block (FB) tape, whereas a file with variable-length records will dictate a variable-block (VB) tape.
 In other cases, such as UNIX tar and PC backup programs, files are written to tape in the same way, regardless of the type of file.